This article was written by Anna Odrinskaya from Alpha Serve.

 They show issue statuses in varying colors.
 This way, they help businesses determine project/ sprint statuses quickly.

 Jira provides other reports besides these, including project pivot, recently created issue, time tracking, version workload, among other reports.

-As you can see, connecting Tableau to Jira to visualize your data easier is invaluable to your business.
+As you can see, connecting Tableau to Jira to visualize your data more easily is invaluable to your business.
 But how do you go about the integration process?
 There’s, of course, the more complicated method that requires in-depth technical expertise.

 But there’s also an easy, hassle-free, and time-saving alternative where you use a 3rd-party add-on like Tableau connector for Jira.

 Here are the necessary steps to follow to integrate Tableau with your Jira using Tableau Connector for Jira.
-The whole process is quite straightforward and easy to follow.
+The whole process is quite straightforward to follow.